Adlersky city district: Landmarks

 The district covers an area of 1352 km2 and has under its jurisdiction a network of mountain auls, the Estonian colony at Estosadok, and the ski resort of Krasnaya Polyana which hosted the snow events (alpine and Nordic) of the 2014 Winter Olympics and 2014 Winter Paralympics.
 The Fisht Olympic Stadium and associated facilities are located closer to the shore.

 The landmarks of the former town of Adler include two Russian Orthodox churches, dedicated to the Holy Trinity and the Holy Ghost, as well as the Armenian Saint Sarkis Cathedral.

-Apart from a pebbly and narrow beach backed by the railway line, the district also has a municipal historical museum and a dolphinarium, which makes it popular among tourists.
-It is also possible to visit the largest trout farm in Russia (founded in 1964) and a breeding nursery for great apes.

-Among the natural wonders of the district are the 70-metre-high Polikarya waterfall and the Akhshtyr Gorge with a 160-meter-long cave which contains traces of human habitation about 30,000 years ago.
+Apart from a pebbly and narrow beach backed by the railway line, the district also has a municipal historical museum and a dolphinarium.
+It is also possible to visit a trout farm (founded in 1964) and a breeding nursery for great apes.
+It has a 70-metre-high Polikarya waterfall and the Akhshtyr Gorge with a 160-meter-long cave which contains traces of human habitation.